tripal/tripal_analysis_expression/README.md

 The steps for loading expression data are as follows (detailed instructions can be found further below):

 1. Upload all associated features to Chado database.
 To bulk upload features, go to **Tripal->Chado Data Loaders->FASTA file Loader** and upload a fasta file (click here to see an example of [fasta file of transcriptome sequences](http://www.hardwoodgenomics.org/sites/default/files/sequences/sugarMaple022416/Acer_saccharum_022416_transcripts.fasta)).
 Or upload one feature at a time via **Add content->Feature**.
 Submit the uploading job(s) and run job(s) with Drush command.
 2. [Create the experiment setup](#creating-the-experiment-setup).
 Provide file path for expression data file or directory and make sure "Submit a job to parse the expression data into Chado" is checked.
-Click [here to read about the file formats accepted](#data-loader).
+Click [here to read about the file formats accepted for expression data](#data-loader).
 Save analysis and run the job with Drush command.
 3. [View the expression data](#viewing-data) by going to **Find content**, and clicking into the features just added.

 ### Creating the Experiment Setup